google/WebFundamentals/src/content/en/ilt/pwa/tools-for-pwa-developers.md

 ### Opera

 To launch __Opera Dragonfly__, open a web page or web app in Opera.
-Use the keyboard shortcut `Ctrl + Shift + I` on Windows and Linux, or `⌘ + alt` + I on Mac.
+Use the keyboard shortcut <kbd>Ctrl + Shift + I</kbd> on Windows and Linux, or <kbd>⌘ + alt + I</kbd> on Mac.
 Alternatively, you can target a specific element by right-clicking in the page and selecting "Inspect Element".

 On a Mac, you can also select __View > Show Developer Menu__ in the Opera menu bar at the top of the screen.
 Then select __Developer > Developer Tools__.